RenekaDuke/renekaduke.github.io/README.md

-# Reneka Duke — IT Security Internship Portfolio
+# Reneka Duke — IT Security Portfolio
 [Contact Me](contact.md)

 Welcome!
 This portfolio showcases a collection of cybersecurity and IT security projects I've completed.
 Each project highlights hands-on experience with industry tools, real-world challenges, and practical solutions.